Transforming metrics on a line bundle to the Okounkov body: The Chebyshev transform

 \section{The Chebyshev transform}

 \begin{definition} A continuous hermitian metric $h=e^{-\psi}$ on a line bundle $L$ is a continuous choice of scalar product on the complex line $L_p$ at each point $p$ on the manifold.
 If $f$ is a local frame for $L$ on $U_f$, then one writes where $\psi_f$ is a continuous function on $U_f$.
-If $h=e^{-\psi}$ is a metric, $\psi$ is called a weight. \end{definition}
+In this paper we let $\psi$ denote the metric $h=e^{-\psi}.$ \end{definition}

+The pair $(L,\psi)$ of a line bundle $L$ together with a continuous metric $\psi$ will be called a metrized line bundle.